YYLinn/2nd-order-solution-ML-Fairness-/README.md

 ## 1.Introduction <a name="Introduction"></a>
 2nd Order Solutions, our client in this capstone project, is a financial consulting firm that works on providing analytical solutions to their financial partners – mainly banks domestically and internationally.
 The company uses most of its time to build statistical models to help clients craft valuation and credit lending policies, fraud detection, and due diligence.

-<br>As an institution that provides financial services to the public, 2OS, and its clients operate under a strict network of regulatory frameworks and oversight bodies.
+As an institution that provides financial services to the public, 2OS, and its clients operate under a strict network of regulatory frameworks and oversight bodies.
 A key aspect of such regulation is the requirement – under the [Equal Credit Opportunity Act](https://consumer.ftc.gov/articles/credit-discrimination) – that the models that decide what consumers receive financial products may not discriminate on protected characteristics of the clients such as gender, race, disability status, and ethnicity.
 Such requirements are fundamental to the service that 2OS provides because current regulations render any model that introduces biases unusable.
 How machine learning algorithms perpetuate bias is keenly researched in academia and the tech media world.
 A frequent way bias shows up is through biased training data.
 For example, if most women were denied opportunities in a company while few men were, then an algorithm trained on this data to screen resumes would doubtlessly recommend men disproportionately.
 In sensitive fields such as healthcare and finance, such bias needs to be carefully guarded against.
 Our goal is to provide 2OS with tools to assess fairness and mitigate the biases before model handover, enhancing their business processes and value proposition.